 What is a Junior ISA?

-A Junior ISA (JISA) is a type of account that lets you save or invest for your child in a tax-efficient way.
-In total, there are two types of Junior ISAs: Junior Cash ISAs and Junior Stocks and Shares ISAs.
+A Junior ISA is a type of account that lets you save or invest for your child in a tax-efficient way.
+There are two types of Junior ISAs: Junior Cash ISAs and Junior Stocks and Shares ISAs.

-A Junior Stocks and Shares ISA gives your child the opportunity to invest tax-efficiently.
-This means their money is used to buy investments, such as shares, bonds, and property, and there’s no tax to pay on any returns.
+A Junior Stocks and Shares ISA, on the other hand, will give your child the opportunity to invest tax-efficiently.
+This means that the money you put in for them is used to buy investments, such as shares, bonds, and property, and there’s no tax to pay on any returns they might may.

-You can either open a Junior Cash ISA, a Junior Stocks and Shares ISA, or both – the choice is completely up to you but note that your child cannot have more than one of each type.
-Before you make any decisions, it’s important to understand the pros and cons of both saving and investing.
+You can either open a Junior Cash ISA, a Junior Stocks and Shares ISA, or one of both – the choice is up to you.
+But do note that your child can only have one of each type.

 Who can open a Junior ISA?